iocafe/iocafe-doc/source/extensions/switchbox/210318-switchbox.rst

 switchbox
 ==================================

 * A switchbox service runs on cloud server.

-The switchbox library is an iocom extension, which implements a pass-trough service to connect to IO network services in local LANs.
+* The switchbox library is an iocom extension, which implements a pass-trough service to connect to IO network services in local LANs.

-* "eswitch" is is a general purpose switchbox service application, and also example how to use the switchbox library.
+* "eswitch" is a general purpose switchbox service application, and also example how to use the switchbox library.

-* The base iocom library includes ioc_switchbox_socket stream implementation, which allows IO network service (device, process) to publish it's own end point at cloud server without linking the switchbox library.
+* The base iocom library includes ioc_switchbox_socket implementation, which allows IO network service to publish it's own end point at cloud server.

 Connection netween IO network service in local LAN and switchbox service in cloud